Home

 Southern Texas might not impress visitors with its fall foliage.
 This region is dominated by brown, green, and rarely red and yellow shades of trees.
 Most of the parks are occupied by pines and other evergreens.
 But if you know where to look, you can witness plenty of oaks, black gum, and crape myrtles change color right before the winter season.

-When is the best time to see fall foliage in Houston
+When does fall foliage start in Houston

 Weather in Houston affects the fall foliage season, which arrives here later than in North Texas.
 Leaves transform from mid-October to mid-November, and sometimes even till early December.
 The average air temperature during the fall foliage season in Houston is from 73 °F to 52 °F (23 °C-11°C).

-Buffalo Bayou Park stretches along the Buffalo Bayou river and covers about 130 ac (52.6 ha).
-It features kids' playgrounds, bridges, and multiple trails for walking and biking.
 Another famous fall foliage spot is a 1466 ac (593.3 ha) Memorial Park.
 It can surprise you with stunning shades of red and yellow.
-The park also has plenty of possibilities for family time: hiking trails, sports grounds, restaurants, etc. Hermann Park is known for Shumard oaks that turn red and the crape myrtles, painted in every autumn shade.
-Among other locations within Houston, you can check out Mason Park, Spotts Park, Cullen Park, and Houston Arboretum.
+The park also has plenty of possibilities for family time: hiking trails, sports grounds, restaurants, etc. The Memorial Park hours are from 5 am to 11 pm, daily, and Picnic Loop hours are from 8 am to 7 pm.

 Parks near Houston